Generic Name: drospirenone, ethinyl estradiol, and levomefolate (droe SPYE re none, ETH in il ES tra DYE ol, and LEE voe me FOE late )

 a history of hormone-related cancer, or cancer of the breast, uterus/cervix, or vagina;

 unusual vaginal bleeding that has not been checked by a doctor;

-To make sure you can safely take Beyaz, tell your doctor if you have any of these other conditions:
+To make sure Beyaz is safe for you, tell your doctor if you have ever had:

-The hormones in Beyaz (drospirenone and ethinyl estradiol) can pass into breast milk and may harm a nursing baby.
+The hormones in this medicine can pass into breast milk and may harm a nursing baby.
 Beyaz may also slow breast milk production.
-Do not use if you are breast feeding a baby.
+Do not use Beyaz if you are breast feeding.

 How should I take Beyaz?

 Take Beyaz exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.
 Take your first pill on the first day of your period or on the first Sunday after your period begins.
 You may need to use back-up birth control, such as condoms with spermicide, when you first start using Beyaz.